 Then embark on one of the amazing hikes in this part of the park.
 Experienced hikers should choose the Burroughs Mountain Trail (9 miles, 2,500 ft. elevation gain), which takes you to an overlook at the eastern face of Rainier where you’ll probably be joined by a couple of curious mountain goats and a bunch of cute marmots.

 Less experienced hikers should choose the climb to the Mount Fremont Lookout (6 miles, 1,100 ft. elevation gain), which is significantly shorter and easier, and also pretty spectacular.
 This is a super popular trail, so go early to beat the crowds.

 On the way back to the Paradise area, make sure to stop by Tipsoo Lake for another picture-perfect reflection of Mt.
-Rainier (a great family-friendly hike), and the Grove of the Patriarchs, which is where you’ll find the biggest trees in the park.
+Rainier (the Naches Peak Loop, which leaves from there, is a great family-friendly hike), and the Grove of the Patriarchs, which is where you’ll find the biggest trees in the park.

 Planning a Trip to Mount Rainier National Park?
 You won’t want to miss our detailed guides to visiting Mount Rainier that are all based on our own personal experience exploring the park.

 - All the Best Things to Do in Mount Rainier National Park

 - How to Plan an Unforgettable Day Trip to Mount Rainier From Seattle

 - Where to Stay near Mount Rainier National Park: A Complete Guide